STU/QCD Correspondence: STU Model

 where $\mathcal{A}\equiv q_{1}+q_{2}+q_{3}+kR^{2}$, and $\mathcal{B}\equiv \mu R^{2}-q_{1}q_{2}-q_{2}q_{3}-q_{1}q_{3}$.
 A possible solutions of the equation (9) is given by,

 where we defined,

 The $r_{+}$ denotes outer horizon, while the $r_{-}$ denotes inner horizon.
-Other solutions of the equation (9) are imaginary.
-In the Fig. 1 and Fig. 2 we draw horizon structure of STU black hole for different space curvatures.
+The equation (9) has generally six solutions.
+Other solutions of the equation (9) are imaginary therefore we neglect them.
+In order to see behavior of the black hole horizon we give plots of $f_{k}$ in terms of radius for possible values of $k$ in the Fig. 1 and Fig. 2.

-However, with $r^{2}\equiv x$ the function $x^{2}R^{2}f(x)=x^{3}+\mathcal{A}x^{2}-\mathcal{B}x+\prod_{i=1}^{3}q_{i}$ has two extremum at $x_{\pm}=\frac{\mathcal{A}}{3}(-1\pm y)$ where $y=1+z\equiv\sqrt{1+\frac{3\mathcal{B}}{\mathcal{A}^{2}}}>1$, so $x_{-}<0$ is not acceptable region.
+However, with $r^{2}\equiv x$ the function $x^{2}R^{2}f(x)=x^{3}+\mathcal{A}x^{2}-\mathcal{B}x+\prod_{i=1}^{3}q_{i}$, has two extremum at $x_{\pm}=\frac{\mathcal{A}}{3}(-1\pm y)$ where $y=1+z\equiv\sqrt{1+\frac{3\mathcal{B}}{\mathcal{A}^{2}}}>1$, so $x_{-}<0$ is not acceptable region.
 Therefore, in order to have at least one horizon in the positive region it should be to have $x_{+}^{2}f(x_{+})\leq0$ which implies that $-2z^{3}-3z^{2}+c\leq0$, where $c\equiv(\frac{3}{\mathcal{A}})^{3}\prod_{i=1}^{3}q_{i}\leq1$.
-In order to find $z$, we restrict ourself to the following cases, (i) $\frac{q_{i}}{R^{2}}\ll1$ which implies $c\ll1$, $\mathcal{A}\simeq kR^{2}$ and $\mathcal{B}\simeq\mu\mathcal{A}$. (ii) $\frac{q_{i}}{R^{2}}\gg1$ and $q_{i}\sim q$ which implies $c-1\ll1$, $\mathcal{A}\simeq 3q$ and $\mathcal{B}\simeq\mu R^{2}-3q^{2}$.
-In the first case one can obtain $z=\sqrt\frac{c}{3}$ which yields to the following critical value for the non-extremality parameter,
+In order to find $z$, we restrict ourself to the following cases:\\ (I) $\frac{q_{i}}{R^{2}}\ll1$ which implies $c\ll1$, $\mathcal{A}\simeq kR^{2}$ and $\mathcal{B}\simeq\mu\mathcal{A}$.\\ (II) $\frac{q_{i}}{R^{2}}\gg1$ and $q_{i}\sim q$ which implies $c-1\ll1$, $\mathcal{A}\simeq 3q$ and $\mathcal{B}\simeq\mu R^{2}-3q^{2}$.\\ In the first case one can obtain $z=\sqrt\frac{c}{3}$ which yields to the following critical value for the non-extremality parameter,

 It tells us that the first approximation is only valid for the cases of $k=0$ and $k=1$.
 We can see that the space-time including pseudo sphere ($k=-1$) yields to imaginary non-extremality parameter at critical point.
 In the second case one can obtain $z=1/2$ which yields to the following critical value for the non-extremality parameter,